AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-BUILD_INSTRUCTIONS_CONTEXT.md

 Evidence for compliance might include (but is not limited to):

-* README.md or CONTRIBUTING.md files in project repositories
+* README.md and CONTRIBUTING.md files in project repositories
 * Developer documentation on project websites